 The three innovation models in the efficiency growth, turnover-growth and employment growth CMP estimations (Table 2, parts B, C and D) suggest that R&D engagement (and whether publicly-supported or wholly-privately supported) has the anticipated significant and positive effects (at the 1 per cent level) on the probability of innovation - regardless of innovation type.
-The marginal effects reported in Tables 3-5 suggest that R&D engagement leads to a 10.0-10.5 percentage point increase in the probability of product/service innovation compared with a 5.1-5.2 percentage point increase in the probability of organisational innovation.
+The marginal effects reported in Tables 3-5 suggest that R&D engagement leads to a 10.0-10.5 percentage point increase in the probability of product/service innovation compared with a 5.1-5.2 percentage point increase in the probability of process innovation and an 8.1-9.0 percentage point increase in the probability of organisational innovation.
 Notably, R&D engagement has its largest positive impact upon the probability of process innovation.
-The impact on the probability of organisational innovation.
 The impact on the probability of organisational innovation lies between the two.